pschanely/shrimpdb/README.md

 A tiny, simple, and capable embedded database for Python

-Append-only database that can maintain a large tree of JSON-compatible Python objects on disk.
+ShrimpDB is an append-only database that can maintain a large tree of JSON-compatible Python objects on disk.
 It's just a few hundred lines of forkable goodness.

 Use "with db" to make modifications (these changes are committed atomically):